NERC-CEH/fdri-ontology/api/doc/api-profiling.md

 Used to include FDRI extensions (deployments, calibration/configuration, events) in responses.

 May also be needed to allow filtering of intermediate values in a chain (e.g. get data by OP and site) - this needs more checking.

+**Data model:**

+TBD clarify extensions to STA data model via `properties` field to attach deployment, specific sensors and calibration history to `Sensors` and processing provenance information to `Datastreams`